-Perchloroethylene (also known as tetrachlorethylene, PERC, or PCE) is a colorless liquid at room temperature and highly lipophilic PCE is known for its use in the dry-cleaning industry as a degreasing solvent and as a chemical synthesis intermediate.
+Perchloroethylene (also known as tetrachlorethylene, PERC, or PCE) is a colorless liquid at room temperature and highly lipophilic PCE is known for its use in the dry-cleaning industry, as a degreasing solvent and as a chemical synthesis intermediate.
 (ATSDR, 2019b).
 PCE is readily absorbed following inhalation (primary route), oral, and minimally by direct dermal exposure (ATSDR, 2019b).
-In both animal studies and human cases of accidental death, absorbed PCE is distributed throughout the body regardless of the route of exposure, with highest concentrations measured in the adipose tissue, liver, and kidney (Dallas et al. 1994a, 1994b; Levine et al., 1981; Lukaszewski, 1979; Pegg et al., 1979; Savolainen et al., 1977).
+In both animal studies and human cases of accidental death, absorbed PCE is distributed throughout the body regardless of the route of exposure, with highest concentrations measured in the adipose tissue, liver, and kidney (Dallas et al. 1994a, 1994b; Levine et al. 1981; Lukaszewski 1979; Pegg et al. 1979; Savolainen et al. 1977).

-PCE is metabolized through similar metabolic pathways as TCE: (1) through oxidation by cytochrome P-450 isozymes and (2) glutathione conjugation via glutathione-S-transferase (Fig. 2).
-While pathways are similar in humans and rodents, the predominant pathway varies by species and exposure route, with evidence for dose-dependency as well (Lash, 2025; Cichocki et al., 2016; ATSDR, 2019b).
-In humans, regardless of the route of exposure, only 1-3% of the absorbed PCE is metabolized to trichloroacetic acid.
+PCE is metabolized through the same metabolic pathways as TCE - (1) through oxidation by cytochrome P-450 isozymes and (2) glutathione conjugation via glutathione-S-transferase in humans, rats, and mice.
+While pathways are similar in humans and rodents, the predominant pathway varies by species and exposure route, with evidence for dose-dependency as well (ATSDR, 2019b).
+In humans, regardless of the route of exposure, only 1-3% of the absorbed PCE is metabolized to trichloroacetic acid by humans.
 Of note, mice and rats metabolize more PCE to trichloroacetic acid (144 and 710 nmol/minute/kg) compared to humans (13 nmol/minute/kg).

-Oxidative metabolism of PCE occurs in the liver, lung, and kidney, and is mediated by CYP2E1, based on data for similar compounds, but other isozymes may also be involved (Chiu and Ginsberg, 2011; Lash and Parker, 2001).
-Oxidation is believed to yield an Fe-O intermediate, which is converted to trichloroacetyl chloride and then hydrolyzed to trichloroacetic acid (Chiu and Ginsberg 2011).
+Oxidative metabolism occurs in the liver, lung, and kidney mediated by CYP2E1, based on data for similar compounds, but other isozymes may also be involved (Chiu and Ginsberg 2011; Lash and Parker 2001).
+Oxidation is believed to yield a Fe-O intermediate, which is converted to trichloroacetyl chloride and then hydrolyzed to trichloroacetic acid (Chiu and Ginsberg 2011).
 An epoxide intermediate, initially believed to be the progenitor to trichloroacetic acid, was shown to decompose to ethanedioyl dichloride and then to CO and CO2; this pathway is believed to be minor (Chiu and Ginsberg 2011).
 Oxalic acid is also a metabolite of PCE oxidation and may occur via either the epoxide or Fe-O intermediate (ATSDR, 2019b).
-The urinary metabolites of PCE are trichloroacetic acid and dichloroacetic acid (DCA) and are the proximate toxicants responsible for the liver toxicity and carcinogenicity seen in PCE-exposed mice (Buben and O'Flaherty 1985; Chiu and Ginsberg 2011; Lash and Parker 2001).
-However, DCA is formed in the kidney in rodents through the GSH conjugation pathway (instead of through oxidative metabolism as occurs with TCE).
-This pathway leading to formation of the DCA metabolite has not been demonstrated in humans.
-Glutathione conjugation of PCE occurs primarily in the liver and kidney, producing trichlorovinyl glutathione and then S-trichlorovinyl-L-cysteine (TCVC) (Chiu and Ginsberg, 2011; Lash and Parker, 2001).
+The urinary metabolites of tetrachloroethylene are trichloroacetic acid and dichloroacetic acid and are the proximate toxicants responsible for the liver toxicity and carcinogenicity seen in PCE-exposed mice (Buben and O'Flaherty 1985; Chiu and Ginsberg 2011; Lash and Parker 2001).

+Glutathione conjugation occurs primarily in the liver and kidney, producing trichlorovinyl glutathione (a in Figure 2) and then S-trichlorovinyl-L-cysteine (b in Figure 2, also TCVC) (Chiu and Ginsberg, 2011; Lash and Parker, 2001).
 TCVC can then be metabolized to reactive species via beta-lyase or flavin-containing monooxygenases (FMOs) (Anders et al., 1988; Krause et al., 2003).
-Of note, a study by Seiji et al. (1990) showed that in workers exposed to TCE and PCE, the metabolism of TCE was suppressed by co-exposure to PCE.
+Dichloroacetic acid (DCA) is also formed from dechlorination of trichloroacetic acid and believed to be an end product of beta-lyase activation after glutathione conjugation (Volkel et al. 1998).
+TCVC may also be N-acetylated to N-acetyl trichlorovinyl cysteine (NAcTCVC), which may be converted to reactive species through CYP3A sulfoxidation or excreted in the urine (Werner et al., 1996).